ayekat/localdir/README.md

 * For applications using their own environment variables, a simple entry in `~/.local/etc/sh/environment` is usually enough.
-* For applications accepting command line arguments, we set alias/function definitions in `~/.local/etc/sh/config`.
+* For applications accepting command line arguments, we create local "fake" (wrapper) scripts in `~/.local/bin` that call the real application with the right arguments.
-* For applications where neither of these apply, we weep.
+* For applications where neither of these apply, we weep (or set `$HOME` read-only).

 Some applications cannot honour the XDG basedir spec by design: